 This is another big day, on some small and winding road before you hit the highway again.
 Head out from Bac Ha towards Vinh Quang.
 You will pass through an area famed for its rice terraces (it is a world heritage site).

-You will then hit the QL2 highway and getting up to Ha Giang will be fast.
+You will then either hit the QL2 highway from the North or the South of Ha Giang and getting to town will be quite fast.
 This road is quite busy and you will be glad to get to Ha Giang.
 There are lots of food and accommodation options here but it really is only worth an overnight.

 We are now entering Vietnam’s best routes.
 The mix of road, view, and culture all combine to make this the most memorable part of your trip.
 Guaranteed or your money back.